 Use accessible parking rather than handicapped parking.

-Do not use the word normal to describe people without disabilities.
+Do not use the word able-bodied to describe people without disabilities.
+Instead, use non-disabled, does not have a disability, or is not living with a disability.

 Avoid words with negative connotations, such as handicapped person, stricken, or victim.
 Use “someone living with ___”, such as someone living with depression or someone who has cerebral palsy.